 4. Especially at larger airports, discounters can sometimes host gates located in nooks and crannies of the airport.
 If you are flying into a large airport on a major airline to connect to a discounter flight, check out the airport map to get a sense of how far it might be to your gate, and how to get there using airport transport systems (monorail, buses, etc).

-5. Not all discount airlines are shoestring operations; Ryanair is said to be one of the world's most profitable airlines at present.
+5. Not all discount airlines are shoestring operations; carriers such as easyJet and Ryanair make healthy profits.
 However, you should be aware of the financial condition of your chosen airline when purchasing tickets, especially in the fast-growing Asian market, where a shakeout is predicted by many analysts.

 6. Very few discounters have baggage agreements with major carriers, so if you are making a connection to or from another airline, you may have to collect your bags at the luggage carousel, and then recheck them for your next flight.